 Customer is responsible for taking prompt corrective action(s) to remedy a violation of AUP and to help prevent similar future violations.

 AUP Enforcement and Notice

 Customer’s failure to observe the guidelines set forth in this AUP may result in DFN taking actions anywhere from a warning to a suspension or termination of Customer’s IP Services.
-When feasible and, in DFN’s opinion, DFN may provide Customer with a notice of an AUP violation via e-mail or otherwise allowing the Customer to promptly correct such violation.
+When feasible and, in DFN’s sole opinion when appropriate, DFN may provide Customer with a notice of an AUP violation via e-mail or otherwise allowing the Customer to promptly correct such violation.

 DFN reserves the right, however, to act immediately and without notice to suspend or terminate affected IP Services in response to a court order or government notice that certain conduct must be stopped, or when DFN reasonably determines that the Customer’s use of the affected IP Services may: (1) expose DFN to sanctions, prosecution, civil action or any other liability; (2) cause harm to or interfere with the integrity or normal operations of DFN’s network or networks with which DFN is interconnected; (3) interfere with another DFN Customer’s use of IP Services or the Internet; (4) violate any applicable law, rule or regulation; or (5) otherwise present an imminent risk of harm to DFN or other DFN customers.

 Any failure of DFN to take action in any instance shall not be construed to be a waiver of any right to do so in another instance.